WHAT IS A CAPONATA?

 - Be Careful on Your Vinegar Choice

 Another tip is to use a vinegar that isn’t too sharp around the edges!
 Otherwise it will bring out any inherent bitterness in the eggplant.
-Our white Balsamic vinegar works well here.
+Our dark Balsamic vinegar works well here.

 WHAT PAIRS WELL WITH A CAPONATA?